 - When are you available?

-Weekdays after school and on Saturdays.
+Weekdays, both during the day and after school.
+So if your child is home educated or not in full-time education, I can help.
 I teach during school terms and in the holidays.
 Weekly, fortnightly and one-off lessons are all possible.
+Occasional Saturday mornings.

 - Which ages and levels do you teach?